LMOORS30/sqly/src/docs/notation.md

 Multiple attributes can appear in the same `#[sqly()]` clause when separated by a comma, or can be split up into separate `#[sqly()]` clauses as desired.
 This also resolves the possibly ambiguous syntax where both values and attributes are separated by a comma.

+The same repetition operators may occur within the value definition to better indicate how the input is parsed.
 Values defined with pipes represent an enum.
 Quotes are not expected unless for parsing strings.

 <br>

 ### String Placeholders
 Some attributes allow for writing arbitrary SQL strings which will appear verbatim in generated queries.
 This causes issues for certain parts of the query, such as table names and parameter bindings, as these will be automatically generated as needed.
 String placeholders can be used in order to reference these unknown values, they will be replaced by the correct value before being included in the generated query.

 String placeholders start with a `$` sign and can appear anywhere in the SQL string.